 Effective Evacuation: A set of actions by the licensee and local authorities that results in reasonable assumption that the close-in population has been evacuated.
 This does not require verification or certainty that every individual has left the area, only that all reasonable efforts have been completed and the population has had time to leave the area.

+Definitions related to shutdown plant conditions can be found in IMC 0609, Appendix G, Shutdown Operations Significance Determination Process.

 Appendix H Phases of Significance Determination: